JonaRhood/jammming/README.md

 ## ✏️ &nbsp; Introduction

 Jamming is currently in development mode with the Spotify API.
-As a result, to use it with Spotify users, the project author must manually enter each user's email address in the Dashboard at [Spotify Developer Dashboard](https://developer.spotify.com/).
+As a result, to use the app with Spotify users, the project author must manually enter each user's email address in the [Spotify Developer Dashboard](https://developer.spotify.com/).

-However, you can still access and test the app’s functionality and user interface without issues.
-Please note that visitors will not be able to create new playlists during this development phase.
+However, the app's functionality and user interface can still be accessed and tested without issues.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>